munificent/craftinginterpreters/book/closures.md

 variables declared outside of the immediately surrounding function.

-The solution is to allow a closure to capture either a local variable or *an existing upvalue* in the enclosing function.
+The solution is to allow a closure to capture either a local variable or *an existing upvalue* in the immediately enclosing function.
 If a deeply nested function references a local variable declared several hops away, we'll thread it through all of the intermediate functions by having each function capture an upvalue for the next function to grab.

 <img src="image/closures/linked-upvalues.png" alt="An upvalue in inner() points to an unvalue in middle(), which points to a local variable in outer()."/>

 In the above example, `middle()` captures the local variable `x` in the immediately enclosing function `outer()` and stores it in its own upvalue.
 It does this even though `middle()` itself doesn't reference `x`.
-Then, when the declaration of `inner()` executes, its closure grabs the *upvalue* from `middle()` that captured `x`.
+Then, when the declaration of `inner()` executes, its closure grabs the *upvalue* from the ObjClosure for `middle()` that captured `x`.
 A function only ever captures -- either a local or upvalue -- from the immediately surrounding function, which is guaranteed to still be around at the point that the inner function declaration executes.

-In order to implement this, `resolveUpvalue()` becomes recursive:
+In order to implement this, `resolveUpvalue()` becomes recursive.

 ^code resolve-upvalue-recurse (3 before, 2 after)

 It's only another three lines of code, but I found this function really challenging to get right the first time.
 This in spite of the fact that I wasn't inventing anything new, just porting the concept over from Lua.
-Most recursive functions either do all their work before the recursive call (a *pre-order traversal*, or "on the way down"), or they do all the work after the recursive call (a *post-order traversal*, or "on the way back up").
+Most recursive functions either do all their work before the recursive call (a **pre-order traversal**, or "on the way down"), or they do all the work after the recursive call (a **post-order traversal**, or "on the way back up").
 This function does both.
 The recursive call is right in the middle.

 We'll walk through it slowly.
 First, we look for a matching local variable in